-Most common complaint:||Excessive fees|
+|Most common complaint:||Excessive fees|

-	We are able to locate approximately 15 Anovia Payments complaints on this

-	and other consumer protection websites, and some of these accuse the company

-	of being a scam.
-These complaints mention a wide range of different issues,

-	including internal problems among employees, inaccurate pricing quotes,

-	costly one-time and recurring fees, unreachable customer service, and fund

-	holds.
-The Anovia website lists a phone number for general customer support

-	and an email form for non-urgent issues.
-Given the company’s complaint

-	volume and the content of the complaints, we will award it a “B” in this

-	category at this time.
+We are able to locate approximately 25 Anovia Payments complaints on this and other consumer protection websites, and some of these accuse the company of being a scam.
+Complainants mention a wide range of different issues, including internal problems among employees, inaccurate pricing quotes, costly one-time and recurring fees, unreachable customer service, and fund holds.
+The Anovia website lists a phone number for general customer support and an email form for non-urgent issues.
+Given Anovia’s complaint volume and the content of the complaints, we will assign it a “B-” in this category at this time.

 |Key Points – BBB Report|

-	Anovia Payments currently has an “A” rating with the Better Business Bureau

-	and has been accredited since June 2014.
-The company has received five total

-	complaints, with four related to billing and collection and one due to a

-	product or service issues, and one related to an advertising issue.
-Anovia

-	has successfully resolved four of the complaints, while the remaining 13

-	either were resolved to the dissatisfaction of the merchant or did not

-	receive a final response from the complainant.
-In light of the company’s

-	complaint volume and resolution ratio over the past year, we have slightly

-	adjusted the BBB’s rating to an “A-.”
+Anovia Payments currently has an “A+” rating with the Better Business Bureau and has been accredited since June 2014.
+The company has received 17 total complaints, with eight related to billing and collection, eight due to product or service issues, and one related to an advertising issue.
+Anovia has successfully resolved four of the complaints, while the remaining 13 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the complainant.
+In light of the company’s complaint volume and resolution ratio over the past year, we have slightly adjusted the BBB‘s rating to a “B+.”

-	This review was originally published on 9/12/13 and was last updated on
+This review was originally published on 9/12/13 and was last updated on 1/26/16.

-	1/26/16.